silvae86/silvae86.github.io/_posts/2018-07-09-see_size_of_dir_in_linux.markdown

 categories: sysadmin linux cli directory size
 ---

-## Checking the size of a directory in linux
+How to check the size of a directory in linux, in human-readable form.

 {% highlight shell %}
 du -sh .